 We calculate the fair value of stock-based compensation arrangements using the Black-Scholes option-pricing model.
-The Black-Scholes option-pricing model requires the use of subjective assumptions, including volatility of our common stock, the expected term of our stock options, the risk free interest rate for a period
+The Black-Scholes option-pricing model requires the use of subjective assumptions, including volatility of our common stock, the expected term of our stock options, the risk free interest rate for a period that approximates the expected term of our stock options, and the fair value of the underlying common stock on the date of grant.
+In applying these assumptions, we considered the following factors:

 - we do not have sufficient history to estimate the volatility of our common stock price.
 We calculate expected volatility based on reported data for selected reasonably similar publicly traded companies for which the historical information is available.
 For the purpose of identifying peer companies, we consider characteristics such as industry, length of trading history, similar vesting terms and in-themoney option status.
 We plan to continue to use the guideline peer group volatility information until the historical volatility of our common stock is relevant to measure expected volatility for future option grants; - I the assumed dividend yield is based on our expectation of not paying dividends for the foreseeable future; - we determine the average expected life of stock options based on the simplified method in accordance with SEC Staff Accounting Bulletin Nos.
 107 and 110, as our common stock to date has not been publicly traded.
-We expect to use the simplified method until we have sufficient historical exercise data to provide a reasonable basis upon which to estimate expected term; - U we determine the risk-free interest rate by reference to implied yields available from U.S. Treasury securities with a remaining term equal to the expected life assumed at the date of grant; and - U we estimate forfeitures based on our historical analysis of actual stock option forfeitures.
+We expect to use the simplified method until we have sufficient historical exercise data to provide a reasonable basis upon which to estimate expected term; - we determine the risk-free interest rate by reference to implied yields available from U.S. Treasury securities with a remaining term equal to the expected life assumed at the date of grant; and - U we estimate forfeitures based on our historical analysis of actual stock option forfeitures.